MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 3.2.54 Toolbox Bar

-This bar will have many others buttons and bars related to searching, timer, progress and meeting times
+This bar will have many other buttons and bars related to searching, timer, progress and meeting times.

 #### 3.2.54.1 Search Bar